deepdoctection/deepdoctection/README.md

 3. **Compose your document analyzer** by choosing a model and plug it into your own pipeline.

-4. Use custom recipes to **review your predictions with Prodigy** (license required).

-5. Wrap DNNs from open source projects into the **deep**doctections API and **enrich your pipeline easily with SOTA models**.
+4. Wrap DNNs from open source projects into the **deep**doctections API and **enrich your pipeline easily with SOTA models**.

 Check [**this notebook**](./notebooks/Get_Started.ipynb) for an easy start, as  well as the full